Infinite torsion in Griffiths groups: Introduction

+``\textit{Although our experience is that torsion in the Griffiths groups of varieties over $\C$ is difficult to find, we have no compelling evidence that it is always finite or usually zero.}''

+Schoen's problem and Theorem \ref{thm:JC} above should be compared to a theorem of Merkurjev--Suslin \cite{MS}, who showed that for any integer $n$, the $n$-torsion subgroup of $\Griff^2$ is finite.

-Theorem \ref{thm:JC} shows for the first time that Griffiths groups may contain infinite torsion.
-This solves a well-known open problem in the field.
-The analogous problem is trivial for Chow groups, as any elliptic curve $E$ has infinite torsion in $\CH_0(E)$.
+The analogue of Corollary \ref{cor:fg} is trivial for Chow groups, as any elliptic curve $E$ has infinite torsion in $\CH_0(E)$.
 However, even for Chow groups, the problem becomes interesting if we restrict to $\ell$-torsion for a given prime $\ell$.
-That problem has been solved in full generality by Totaro \cite{totaro-chow}, building on previous work of Schoen \cite{schoen-product} and Rosenschon--Srinivas \cite{RS}, but the involved torsion cycles are all algebraically equivalent to zero.
+It has been shown in \cite{schoen-product,RS,totaro-chow} that these groups may be infinite, but all involved torsion cycles are algebraically equivalent to zero.

-The infinitely many different $2$-torsion classes in $\Griff^3(X\times JC)$ from Theorem \ref{thm:JC} are given by products $D\times z$, where $D\in \Pic X$ is the unique $2$-torsion class on the Enriques surface $X$ and where $z$ is the Ceresa cycle $C-C^{-}$ on $JC$ (see \cite{ceresa}), or a pullback of the Ceresa cycle by one of infinitely many isogenies.
-We will actually show that infinitely many of the cycles $D\times z$ are linearly independent modulo $2$.
-To this end we will use Totaro's result \cite{totaro-chow}, who showed that infinitely many of the classes $z$ are nonzero modulo $2$ in $\Griff^2(JC)$.
-Totaro used among other ingredients that the Ceresa cycle has nontrivial Abel--Jacobi invariant, cf.\ \cite{hain-2,hain}.
-In contrast, $D\times z$ has trivial Abel--Jacobi invariant.
-In fact, even the weaker question whether any of the cycles $D\times z$ is nonzero modulo rational equivalence seemed unknown.
+The infinitely many different $2$-torsion classes in $\Griff^3(X\times JC)$ from Theorem \ref{thm:JC} are given by exterior products $K_X\times z$, where $K_X\in \Pic X$ is the unique $2$-torsion class on the Enriques surface $X$ and where $z$ is the Ceresa cycle $C-C^{-}$ on $JC$ (see \cite{ceresa}), or a pullback of the Ceresa cycle by one of infinitely many isogenies.
+We will show that infinitely many of the cycles $K_X\times z$ are linearly independent modulo $2$.
+To this end we will use Totaro's result \cite{totaro-chow}, who showed that infinitely many of the classes $z$ are linearly independent modulo $2$ in $\Griff^2(JC)$.
+Totaro used among other ingredients that the Ceresa cycle has nontrivial Abel--Jacobi invariant, cf.\ \cite{hain}.
+In contrast, $K_X\times z$ has trivial Abel--Jacobi invariant.